It's Not Just The Guns... It's The Media

 After an event like Las Vegas there is a natural knee-jerk reaction to say ‘it’s the guns!’

 Well, maybe it is.
-But may be it is a bit more complicated than that.
+But maybe it is a bit more complicated than that.

-The vast majority of gun owners in this country are law abiding citizens.
+The vast majority of gun owners in this country are law-abiding citizens.
 It’s not the guns, it’s the culture.
-The never ending shoot ‘em up culture of American entertainment.
-The French philosopher Jean Anthelme Brillat-Savarin wrote, “you tell me what you eat and I will tell you who you are”.
+The never ending shoot’em-up culture of American entertainment.
+The French philosopher Jean Anthelme Brillat-Savarin wrote, “you tell me what you eat and I will tell you who you are.”
 That’s France.
-In this country we might say, ‘you tell me what you watch and I will tell you who you are.’
+In this country we might say, “you tell me what you watch and I will tell you who you are.”
 And what we watch is endless shootings and killings.
 On TV and in the movies everyone has a gun and everyone shoots everyone else at the first opportunity.
 This is how people solve problems.
 This has an impact.
 It has to.

-I spend half my live in Britain.
+I spend half my life in Britain.
 Contrary to popular opinion, there are guns in Britain.
 People hunt and shoot skeet.
 I do.
 But there is not a gun culture.
-In American cop movies and TV series the cops are always shooting the bad guys or getting in to shoot outs all the time.
+In American cop movies and TV series, the cops are always shooting the bad guys or getting in to shoot-outs all the time.
 In British detective series, no one ever shoots anyone.
 There are no guns.
 Watch a few episodes of Midsomer Murders or Happy Valley.
 No guns.
-No shoot outs.
+No shoot-outs.
 Plenty of drama.
 The fixation on gunplay is a strictly American phenomenon.

-Spending 5 hours or more a day, every day, day after day, year after year watching thousands of people getting killed on TV, in the movies and on video games has an impact.
+Spending five hours or more a day, every day, day after day, year after year watching thousands of people getting killed on TV, in the movies and on video games has an impact.
 First, it teaches us that this is a normal activity.
 It isn’t.
 Far from it.
 As well, it inures us to gun violence.
 It makes it seem almost normal behavior.
 It instructs us.

-You have no doubt seen ‘gang bangers’ hold their hand guns sideways when they shoot.
-This seems ‘cool’.
+You have no doubt seen “gang bangers” hold their handguns sideways when they shoot.
+This seems “cool.”
 Actually, this is only a Hollywood technique.
-This side grip first appeared in Menace II Society produced in 1993.
-My friend, Chicago detective Paul Huebl tells me that this is a dangerous way to shoot a gun - dangerous for the shooter (if you are concerned about their well-being).
+This side grip first appeared in Menace II Society, produced in 1993.
+My friend Chicago detective Paul Huebl tells me that this is a dangerous way to shoot a gun ― dangerous for the shooter (if you are concerned about their well-being).
 Holding the gun sideways causes the spent casings to get jammed.
 But, as CBS Chairman Les Moonves might say, guns may not be good for America, but they’re great for CBS... and the rest of Hollywood and the video gaming business.

-People always list the uses of guns in America - hunting, target shooting, self-defense.
-But they never list our number one use of guns - to amuse ourselves with the fantasy of shooting people up, either in movies, on TV or in video games.
-This is what we call 'entertainment', and it has consequences.
+People always list the uses of guns in America ― hunting, target shooting, self-defense.
+But they never list our number one use of guns ― to amuse ourselves with the fantasy of shooting people up, either in movies, on TV or in video games.
+This is what we call “entertainment,” and it has consequences.

 If you want to stop more random shootings and killings in America, you might start with the media, but I think you may find that they are even harder to turn than the NRA.
 You think gun manufacturers have a stake in the gun culture in America?
 How much do you think it’s worth to Hollywood?